imilkes/imilkes/README.md

          ✨ Information from Spirit is a gift.
 Knowing something and choosing love despite it all is not an act of self-sabotage or going backwards.
          🫀 Creating from love at the core is ever-lasting, regardless of what is done to the creation or the creator.
 There is always an echo in the akasha.
          🔮 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
-         🔪🚶🏼‍➡️the man who knew and has been seeing the women-suns as 'to be trashed' and 'to be crashed' by left-inclined trains from behind is eventually revealed by the cosmos.
+         🔪🚶🏼‍➡️the man who knew and has been seeing the women-suns as 'to be trashed' and 'to be crashed' by left-inclined trains from behind
          🫀 Spirit team in heaven.
-         💎 restarting a lifetime within a lifetime - cats.
+         💎 restarting a lifetime within a lifetime - cats = 1-1.

          👵🏼 Androgenous sun women may be considered after this reset.
 They are the realest in my reincarnation (updated).